The best bluebell walks in Cornwall

 Godolphin House and Gardens

 Godolphin is a 16th century estate that is home to a historic house and enchanting gardens.
 The manicured medieval gardens are the perfect place to spend a sunny afternoon and the nearby woodland sees vast carpets of bluebells in the springtime.
-This venue is hosting a Bluebell Festival between 24th April and 20th May where you can expect guided woodland walks, activities, displays and more.
+There’s also a fantastic tea room that serves the most delicious homemade cakes.

 Lanhydrock House and Garden

 Lanhydrock is a magnificent late Victorian country house and estate surrounded by beautiful gardens and ancient woodland.
 Visit the elegant country house, stroll amongst the colourful borders, and explore the riverside paths and parkland that are carpeted with bluebells.
-There’s even a guided bluebell walk on 28th April which includes lunch in the restaurant, however places must be booked online in advance.
+There’s even a guided bluebell walk on 27th April which includes a one-pot lunch in the restaurant – make sure you book your place online in advance.

-At Glendurgan Garden, you’ll find colourful collections of exotic plants and wildflowers.
-In the spring, bluebells and other wildflowers cover the sloping sides of the steep valley.
+At Glendurgan Garden, you’ll find colourful collections of exotic plants and wildflowers that cover the sloping sides of the steep valley in spring.
 The garden leads down to the peaceful hamlet of Durgan on the Helford River where you can watch the boats come in, paddle on the shoreline, and feel the sand between your toes.

 Admission | Adults: £6, Children 6-16: £2, Seniors: £5, Students: £3

 The Enys Estate is home to 30 acres of gardens and features beautiful open meadows, manicured flower gardens, and a historic pond complete with a waterwheel.
 There’s also plenty of enchanting woodland to explore.
 The gardens truly come to life in the springtime during the annual Bluebell Festival.
-This year’s festival takes place between May 5th and 13th – the gardens will be open every day from 11am to 5pm during this period.
+This year’s festival takes place between 4th and 12th May – the gardens will be open every day from 11am to 5pm during this period.

 Antony Woodland Garden